Ashwin-Hacks/Poison-Berry/README.md

 ![Screenshot (7)](https://github.com/user-attachments/assets/c47301ac-52c3-4ae8-a133-e647b7a6a19b)

 Importenst Thing 🌟

-The Device Only Work If You Do This Step 😫
+$The Device Only Work If You Do This Step 😫
 ________________________________
 IMPORTANT 🌟

-after upload you see a EYEanimation if you want goto the menu long press the selectButton 🖤
+$after upload you see a EYEanimation if you want goto the menu long press the selectButton 🖤
 _______________________________

 _______________________